ImBlur/Gta5OnlineScripts/README.md

 # Grand Theft Auto 5 Online Scripts
 This repo is dedicated to some GTA 5 Online scripts that I made.

-### Make sure you have `python3` or above installed for the scripts to work correctly!
-Python is required to run the scripts only if you don't download a release.
+### Python is required to run the scripts ONLY if you don't download a release!

-Open a terminal and navigate to the scripts folder and run `python build.py` to build the scripts.
+### Make sure you have `python3` or above installed to BUILD the scripts!

 #### These scripts have been made for `Windows`.

+## How to build the scripts:
+Open a terminal and navigate to the scripts folder and run `pip install -r requirements.txt` to install the required python modules and then `python build.py` to build the scripts.

 ## Heist Replay Glitch
 I recommend watching some YouTube videos about this before you run this script. (just search for: Gta online `name of the heist` replay glitch)
  When it tells you to disconnect your ethernet cable you press `N` on the keyboard and the script will automatically disable your internet connection without the need to disconnect the cable.

-### For this script to work you need the python module `keyboard` installed.
-To get this module just press `Windows key` on your keyboard, search for `CMD` and open it as administrator.
-In there you just type: `pip install keyboard`

 ### Make sure you open the scripts and replace with your network interface name.
 Go in `Network Connections` to check your interface name.